Host a website anonymously from home using a Raspberry Pi

 cloudflared tunnel create anonymous-siteand record the UUID. - Write

-/etc/cloudflared/config.ymlwith ingress rules directing your hostname to the local web server. - Ensure the tunnel uses the VPN path by maintaining the default route on the VPN interface and enforcing kill switch rules.
+/etc/cloudflared/config.ymlusing ingress rules to map your hostname to the web service running on the Raspberry Pi. - Ensure the tunnel uses the VPN path by maintaining the default route on the VPN interface and enforcing kill switch rules.

 - Create a systemd service to start the tunnel on boot and restart it on failure.